bennycheung/bennycheung.github.io/_posts/2023-11-28-q-star-new-method-in-problem-solving.md

 The potential impact of Q* in advanced computational problem-solving is immense.
 From navigating complex data landscapes to solving intricate real-world problems, Q* stands poised to redefine the boundaries of what is possible in AI.
 Its ability to combine efficient search, adaptive learning, and deep, compressed knowledge opens up new avenues for exploration and innovation.

-As we continue in this article, we will explore the individual components of Q\*, how they synergistically interact, and the practical applications of this groundbreaking approach.
+As we continue in this article, we will explore the individual components of Q\*, how they synergistically interact, and the practical applications of this new approach.
 Join us on this journey into the heart of Q*, a beacon of the future of problem-solving in the digital age.

-> Why we denoted the method as Q\*?
+> Why denoted the method as Q\*?
 >
 > In the method of Q-learning, "Q" represents "quality," denoting the effectiveness or value of a specific action within a particular state.
 Fundamentally, it serves as an indicator of the desirability or suitability of undertaking a given action in a certain context.
 Additionally, "Q\*" carries a symbolic significance, representing the highest Q value achievable across all possible search policies, signifying the most optimal action to be taken.
 Alternatively, the "\*" can come from A\* algorithm which is providing the optimal search policy for the solution space.